 The main reason for winterizing Blackstone Griddle is to protect it from snow or condensation.
 You can store your griddle on a covered porch or in a similar sheltered area where you park your car.
 Just be sure to provide adequate protection by using a suitable griddle cover.

-CAN I LEAVE MY BLACKSOTNE GRIDDLE OUTSIDE IN THE WINTER?
+CAN YOU LEAVE A BLACKSTONE GRIDDLE OUTSIDE IN THE WINTER?

 Can you keep a Blackstone outside?
 No, I would not recommend leaving your Blackstone griddle outside during the winter months even with a cover., especially if you live in an area with cold temperatures, snow, and freezing conditions.